cits3007/cits3007.github.io/assets/lectures/lect02--memory.md

 :::

-If you're sending a message to the `fingerd` process, and you know the structure of its stack frame, you can deliberately overwrite the return address so that execution jumps to code of your choosing (known as "smashing the stack").
+If you're sending a message to some program that uses `gets`, and you know the structure of its stack frame, you can deliberately overwrite the return address so that execution jumps to code of your choosing (known as "smashing the stack").